top of page

 The role of space and time in the theory:

-If we label the three spacial dimensions as Red, Green, Blue and the time dimension as White then William Rowan Hamilton's (1805 - 1865) quaternion theory says:
+If we label the three spacial dimensions as red, yellow, blue and the time dimension as green then William Rowan Hamilton's (1805 - 1865) quaternion theory says:

 Hamilton believed that the three dimensions were that of space and the one dimension that of time.